 Another pathway contributing to epithelial barrier dysfunction, which is also regulated by diet components, is activation of ROCK1- or MLCK-induced actomyosin contractility[23].
-For example, dodecanoate acid activated the G-protein-coupled receptor (GPCR) GPR40 leading to dissociation of the G-protein Gα11/12 that in turn activated the small GTPase RhoA[24].
+For example, dodecanoate acid activated the G-protein-coupled receptor GPR40 leading to dissociation of the G-protein Gα11/12 that in turn activated the small GTPase RhoA[24].
 We previously demonstrated in vivo that DSS treatment activated RhoA and its effector ROCK1 in a manner dependent on the actin-binding protein cortactin[25] leading to phosphorylation of myosin light chain, increased actin stress fiber formation, relocalization of ZO-1 and occludin, and increased epithelial permeability.

-DSS treatment also activates nuclear factor-ĸB (NF-κB) and mitogen-activated protein kinase (MAPK)-dependent signaling pathways leading to the expression of pro-inflammatory mediators such as TNF-α, IL-1β, IFN-γ and IL-6[26].
+DSS treatment also activates nuclear factor-ĸB (NF-κB) and mitogen-activated protein kinase (MAPK)-dependent signaling pathways leading to the expression of proinflammatory mediators such as TNF-α, IL-1β, IFN-γ and IL-6[26].
 Initial release of TNF-α by resident immune cells further triggered PI3K/Akt-dependent NF-κB activation and nuclear translocation in enterocytes, thus promoting an acute inflammatory response[27].
 Additionally, INF-γ strengthened the TNF-α response by inducing the expression of TNF-receptor 2, thus further triggering disruption of the intestinal epithelial barrier during colitis[28].
-TNF-α also induced the production of cyclo-oxygenase-2 (COX-2)[29], which in turn exacerbated the inflammatory response via production of prostaglandins[30], and nitric oxide synthase[31].
+TNF-α also induced the production of cyclo-oxygenase-2[29], which in turn exacerbated the inflammatory response via production of prostaglandins[30] and nitric oxide synthase[31].
 As recently demonstrated, selenium treatment reverted and ameliorated inflammation and oxidative stress in DSS colitis[32].

-Therefore, blocking the induction of pro-inflammatory mediators and oxidative stress to prevent epithelial barrier dysfunction by using known anti-oxidative and anti-inflammatory diet supplements is a promising strategy used by many research groups to discover alternative treatment strategies for patients with IBD.
+Therefore, blocking the induction of proinflammatory mediators and oxidative stress to prevent epithelial barrier dysfunction by using known antioxidative and anti-inflammatory diet supplements is a promising strategy used by many research groups to discover alternative treatment strategies for patients with IBD.
 Applying such supplements in the DSS colitis model is a common approach to examine their safety and efficacy.
 In the following chapter, we summarize the most recent advances in this field.

 NUTRITIONAL SUPPLEMENTS TESTED AS POTENTIAL ALTERNATIVE THERAPY IN DSS-INDUCED COLITIS